Is tastytrade Safe?

 Margin

-tastytrade allows both cash and margin accounts, but you cannot switch types after opening the account.
+tastytrade allows cash or margin accounts, but you cannot change the account type once it’s created.

 Additional Services